prasanth3316/Algorithms/README.md

 # My Journey: From Hello World to Competitive Programming

-A personal note from the maintainer.
+I am Prasanth,
+Solved more than 1400 Problems on LC ( I liked LC features like Daily Streak and LC tshirt ) I have rating of 1890+ on LC
+I am part of University of Cincinnati ICPC Club (2024-25)

 This is roughly the order I followed and what I'd recommend to someone starting out today.

 A small disclaimer before I start: **I am not really a competitive programmer.** I prepared all of this mainly for interviews during my bachelor's.
 But the foundation is the same — so if your goal is cracking interviews and not turning red on Codeforces, this path still works for you.